kariswr/ES-Front-End/README.md

 3. About Page : Explain a little more about the system
 4. Help Page : Quick guide to use the system

-To know more bout overall system : https://github.com/kariswr/Knowledge-Self-Evaluation-System.git
+To know more about overall system : https://github.com/kariswr/Knowledge-Self-Evaluation-System.git

 ## How to Use